Symptoms of AERD (Samter's Triad)

 Less Common Symptoms

 In addition to asthma, nasal polyps, and NSAID sensitivity, many patients experience an array of other symptoms.
-These can include flushing, a rash (urticaria), red or watery eyes, general malaise, and gastrointestinal symptoms, such as nausea or abdominal cramping.
+These can include flushing, a rash, red or watery eyes, general malaise, and gastrointestinal symptoms, such as nausea or abdominal cramping.

 Urticaria (hives) is not one of the hallmarks of AERD, but it is more common than was previously believed.
 Urticaria may occur after ingestion of alcohol or NSAIDs, or seemingly at random.
 One study found that 33% of patients had experienced cutaneous symptoms.
-Of those who had skin symptoms, 16.7% had chronic urticaria and 75% had experienced acute urticaria.
-For some patients, antihistamines provide some relief of chronic urticaria symptoms.
+Another study found that about 14% of AERD patients had chronic rashes even when NSAIDs were avoided.
+For some patients, antihistamines provide some relief for these symptoms.
 Systemic treatments for AERD, such as aspirin desensitization, anti-leukotriene medications, oral steroids, and biologic drugs may also be helfpul.

 Otologic (Ear) Symptoms and AERD